mrhavens/openmaint_docker/README.md

 ### Doesn't openMAINT have their own build?
 Why use CMDBuild?

 Yes, openMAINT 2.0 has its own offical build (https://sourceforge.net/projects/openmaint/files/2.0/). openmaint_docker is not an official release of openMAINT.
 As of 12/09/19, openMAINT's code and documentation appear to be far behind CMDBuild.
 It may have even depreciated in favor of builds like this one.
 Except for logo stylization and the database, the two are virtually identical.
-CMDBuild, however, has documentation that is up to date, and a code base is known to be working and well tested. openmaint_docker makes use of the latest version of CMDBuild, but has been enabled to support the openMAINT database, thereby making it a fully enabled version of openMAINT with an updated CMDBuild core code base.
+CMDBuild, however, has documentation that is up to date, and its code base is known to be working and well tested. openmaint_docker makes use of the latest version of CMDBuild, but has been enabled to support the openMAINT database, thereby making it a fully enabled version of openMAINT with an updated CMDBuild core code base.

 ### What is Docker & Docker Compose?